-Philips, the brand known for their innovation in consumer electronics has always been introducing latest technological advancements in their products.
-Now they've entered into mobile accessories segment in India which is already dominated by several Indian & Chinese OEMs.
-The Dutch technology company has partnered with ATI Electronics to launch their high-grade mobile accessories in India.
+Philips, the brand known for its innovation in consumer electronics has always been introducing the latest technological advancements in their products.
+Now they’ve entered into mobile accessories segment in India which is already dominated by several Indian & Chinese OEMs.
+The Dutch technology company has partnered with ATI Electronics to launch its high-grade mobile accessories in India.
 To meet the consumer demands, and to give a head-on-head competition to other OEMs, all these Philips mobile accessories were disruptively priced.

 Philips Mobile Accessories Review:

 As mentioned already, from 1 week, I’ve been testing out a couple of Philips mobile accessories which were a Portable powerbank with 13000mAh capacity and an Apple lightning cable [1.2m long].
 These two distinct accessories have become a part of our tech life, as every now and then, we carry them around to charge our phones, and to sync the data on the go.
 But first, let’s talk about the portable powerbank from Philips.

 Philips DLP13006 13000mAh Portable Powerbank:

 Along with wearables like headphones or earphones, we are carrying a portable powerbank now to juice up our laptops, iPads and mobile phones.
 So, we usually chose a high capacity range powerbank which could powerup our entire range of gadgets.
 The Philips DLP13006 falls under this category as it has a capacity of 13000mAh.